Draed/rush_app/readme.md

 ### TODO :

-- change the final repo edit :
-    - path has change
-    - edit the line to write (adding repo path)

 - adding question for repo path at the end

 - change the end all task have been done